bcornec/HPHelionCE/HP Helion Community Edition.md

 ###Theory of Operation
 Install the supported OS (eg: Ubuntu 13.10/14.04) on the seed host.
 The first command of the installer script (`hp_ced_start_seed.sh`) will create the **seed** VM and bridge it to the physical network port on the seed host.
-The **seed VM** is a hLinux VM with Keystone, Glance (to store the undercloud image), Nova, Ironic, Heat and Nuetron.
+The **seed VM** is a hLinux VM with Keystone, Glance (to store the undercloud image), Nova, Ironic, Heat and Neutron.
 It is an all-in-one OpenStack for the purpose of deploying the **undercloud** node.

 Once the **seed** VM is booted and ready, we issue a second command (`hp_ced_installer.sh`) in the **seed** VM to start the deployment of **undercloud** and **overcloud**.
 This process will start by uploading the **undercloud** image to glance repository.
 This is followed by HEAT deploying the **undercloud** image to a bare metal server.
 All *overcloud* and *undercloud* servers will run HP hLinux.
 The first entry from the baremetal file, _baremetal.csv_ will be selected and it will be powered on via IPMI.
 This server then proceed to pxe boot over the network.
 After the server is booted up, it will use iscsi to mount the **undercloud** image from the **seed** VM and write it to the local disk.
 Finally, the server will reboot to local disk to become the **undercloud** node.